jsummers/fpresize/readme.md

 ------

 New features may be added in the future, but none are specifically planned.
-I will try not to break backward-compatibility without good reason.
+I will try not to break API backward-compatibility without good reason.

 Changes are likely to focus on performance.
 Although it is very fast